F1LT3R/tls-media-streaming-server/README.md

 # TLS Media Streaming Server

-A simple SSL web server with .mp4 video streaming support:
+An SSL HTTP server with ByteRange MP4 video streaming support:

 - Uses an SSL certificate for HTTPS (PROD & DEV)
 - Redirects traffic from HTTP port 80 to HTTPS 443.